Menu

 Further information here.
 A risk assessment is available here.

-The handout which will be provided at the event may be downloaded here.
+The handout which was provided at the 2025 event may be downloaded here - we don't foresee any significant changes to it this year.

-Owners of boats participating (Instructors) please register for the event and complete the event declaration form which can be found here
+Registration for boats is open now.
+Owners of boats participating (Instructors) please register for the event and complete the event declaration form which can be found here.
+We need at least 4 boats, and the more the better!

 • Royal Windermere Yacht Club

 The Lay-up Rally is booked for Friday 10th October to Sunday 12 October.
-We thought, after about 15 years of much the same programme, we might change it a bit:
+Last year we changed it a bit, and it seemed to work, so the provisional programme will be:

 Friday - launch and steam in the North Lake or Bowness Bay.
 As in previous years, bar snacks will be available at the RWYC in the evening.